 The dynamics of the particular joint, whether leg, arm, spine or hip, are also important.
 Simply put, aches are symptomatic and the objective is to diagnose causative factors for the most beneficial treatment regimen in both the short and long run.

-Having relieved stress and pain, options include, electro-stimulation, physical therapy, acupuncture, bracing.
+Having relieved stress and pain, options include electro-stimulation, physical therapy, acupuncture, and bracing.
 Our services are designed to help our patients regain optimal functionality in the shortest time medically possible.